tgrasty/CSCI574-Machine-Learning/README.md

-tutorial_ml_gkbionics
+ml-python-class
 =====================

-A Tutorial on Simple Machine Learning Methods Held for the Graduate School on Bionics, 2012.

-Created by Hannes Schulz, Andreas Mueller and Nenard Birešev.
+Material developed for [Texas A&M University - Commerce](http://tamuc.edu) course CSci 538: Introduction to Machine Learning and Data Analysis.
+These materials were originally developed in the Fall of 2013 semester.
+The original iPython notebooks were originally created in 2012 by Hannes Schulz, Andreas Mueller and Nenard Birešev at the University of Bonn.
+I have taken the original material and expanded it for our course.

 Content
 -------

 - The slides are at [``presentation/presentation_screen.pdf``](https://github.com/amueller/tutorial_ml_gkbionics/raw/master/presentation/presentation_screen.pdf)

 - The interactive notebooks are in the main folder.

 Viewing the notebooks online
 ----------------------------

 The content of the notebooks can be viewed online through nbviewer.ipython.org.
 This is **not interactive**.
 You need to install Python on your computer to use the notebooks interactively.